bluecatlabs/gateway-workflows/Community/service_point_watcher/README.md

 **BlueCat DNS Edge Version:** 2018.11 and greater

 This workflow will monitor the DNS Edge Service Points which belong to a specified Customer Instance (CI).
-It will only list service points which are associated with an IP address.
+It will only list Service Points which are associated with an IP address.

 ## Architecture
 The following diagram depicts the architecture: